- Tooth pain can be prevented by practicing proper oral hygiene, including brushing, flossing, and rinsing your mouth.

 Use oil of cloves

 Many dentists recommend using clove oil for toothaches.
 It is a natural pain reliever thanks to an active ingredient called eugenol.
-The oil also has anti-inflammatory properties, so it may help bring swelling down.
+The oil also has anti-inflammatory properties, which may help reduce swelling.
 Soak a gauze pad with the oil and gently bite on it.

 Rinse your mouth with saltwater solution

 Dissolve a tablespoon of salt in a glass of warm water.
 Rinsing your mouth with this solution will remove any food debris left behind after meals.
-It’s important to keep your teeth clean, especially if you are looking at decay or an infection.
-This tooth pain remedy may also help bring swelling down, which is sometimes the root of the problem.
+It is essential to keep your teeth clean, especially if you are experiencing decay or an infection.
+This tooth pain remedy may also help reduce swelling, which is sometimes the root of the problem.

 Apply a cold compress

-A cold compress on your cheek close to the affected area may relieve some discomfort temporarily.
-Apply it for 20 minutes and take a 20 minute break.
+A cold compress applied to your cheek near the affected area may provide temporary relief from discomfort.
+Apply it for 20 minutes and take a 20-minute break.
 Repeat as necessary or convenient.

 Sleep in a propped-up position

 You might feel like your toothache is worse at night.
-It may be surprising, but this is not just a feeling, it’s a dental fact.
-This happens because as you lay down, blood rushes to your head, putting more pressure on the sore area.
-Stack pillows on top of each other and try to keep your head up while you sleep or lay down to avoid worse pain.
+It may come as a surprise, but this is not just a feeling; it is a dental fact.
+This happens because, as you lie down, blood rushes to your head, putting more pressure on the sore area.
+Stack pillows on top of each other and try to keep your head up while you sleep or lie down to avoid worse pain.

 Adjust your diet